chadramsey/chadramsey.github.io/_posts/2021-02-17-accelerometer-pi.md

 ![](https://chadramsey.github.io/assets/images/2021/mpu6050-interface.png){: .center-image }

 ### Cool, But Why?
-An accelerometer has many applications, but for this particular application we're going to discuss bicycles.
-The pitch I recited to myself was simply, "Wouldn't it be interesting if bikes included an accelerometer?"
+An accelerometer has many applications - for this particular application we're going to discuss bicycles.
+The initial pitch was simply, "Wouldn't it be interesting if bikes included an accelerometer?"
 Bicycles are dynamic machines, frequently pivoting in coordinate space.
 What kind of information could we derive from a rider if we had this data?
 A few thoughts included the potenial for unique insights into coaching and progress building through analysis of rider and bike dynamics, product development and testing through use of 3D modeling software, or the potential for integrated safety features such as crash detection (the measure of an accelerated force in a given direction).

 ### Hardware Interfacing
 Now that I've covered the 'why', let's cover the technical implementation.
 With our hardwire configuration wired up we need to write some code to read the analog data produced from the accelerometer.
 The Raspberry Pi has libraries to help interface with the GPIO pins, but rather than spending time reinventing the wheel I discovered [a Python module](https://github.com/m-rtijn/mpu6050) that effectively gets right to the point of abstracting the low level communication between the MPU6050 chipset and the Raspberry Pi.
 All that was left to do was to import this module within my own Python script and make use of the data.